mik-tf/gits/README.md

 - **Quick Pull**: Combines checkout, stash, fetch, pull, and status operations.
 - **Rapid Push**: Stages all changes, prompts for a commit message, commits, and pushes in one command.
+- **Easy Commit**: Quickly commit changes with a custom message.
+- **Repository Initialization**: Initialize a new Git repository and push it to GitHub.
+- **Branch Creation**: Create and switch to a new branch easily.
 - **Easy Installation**: Simple install and uninstall process.
 - **User-Friendly**: Colorized output and helpful error messages.